SpenceKonde/megaTinyCore/megaavr/libraries/PTC/README.md

 Based on the documentation found online, the PTC has an internal, tunable capacitor connected after the series resistance to ground that is used to compensate the parasitic capacitance of the electrodes.
 Every node starts with a default compensation value.
 As soon as the node is enabled, the library attempts to find a compensation setting that will result in an ADC value of about 512 counts (1/2 of ADC resolution).
 Based on oscilloscope readings, it can also be said that the PTC tries to have a charge of 50% VCC on the electrode when being acquired.
 This is the also the reason, why the digital input function of the pins is disabled.

 The maximum compensation is about 30pF for Mutual-cap and about 50pF for Self-cap.
 It is possible to get the compensation capacitance with uint16_t ptc_get_node_cc_femto(cap_sensor_t* node); - however this function has to do a lot of calculations and is thus a bit bloat-y.
 It will also return the value in femto farrads, to avoid floats.
-Read more here: <https://www.microchipdeveloper.com/touch:guide-to-interpret-cc-calibration-value>
+Read more here: (dead link pruned; I don't know what document it was, I don't think I've seen it).

 Different pins have a different parasitic capacitance.
 I suspect this is depends on the internal circuitry and alternative functions, so it's normal to see some difference with pins next to each other.